openflighthpc/cloud-cost-reporter/README.md

 `ruby weekly_reports.rb projectName latest text`

+To get a report for a specific project, with cost data from two days ago, with only slack output and using cached data if present:

+`ruby daily_reports.rb projectName latest slack`

+`ruby weekly_reports.rb projectName latest slack`

-To get a report for a specific project for a specific date, with slack output and using cached data if present
+To get a report for a specific project for a specific date, with both slack and text output and using cached data if present

 `ruby daily_reports.rb projectName 2020-09-20`